-At 82, the founder of Rembert Pendleton Jackson (RPJ), a fee-only RIA firm in Falls Church, Va., still serves clients and advocate for the fiduciary rule.
+At 82, the founder of Rembert Pendleton Jackson (RPJ), a fee-only RIA firm in Falls Church, Va., still serves clients and advocates for the fiduciary rule.
 The firm, which continues to operate under its own name since its February 2020 acquisition by Sandy Spring Bank, manages approximately $1.58 billion in assets for about 1,000 clients.

 “My career has been fantastic and my passion for staying fully engaged has only grown stronger!
 I have been blessed beyond my wildest expectations!!”
 Rembert told me in an email prior to our recent phone conversation.
 His optimism also permeated our call, even when he spoke of his battle last year with esophageal and stomach cancer.

 “A statement I want to make is, ‘There’s hope, man, don’t give up hope,’” he said.
 “I went through 28 radiations, I went through 75 chemotherapies and I went through a nine-hour operation at Georgetown University, and I’m here talking with you.”

 “It’s been a wild scene,” said Rembert, because the merger (a liquidity event for his firm), his surgery and the start of the pandemic all happened within weeks.
 “They’ve treated us wonderfully,” he says of Sandy Spring Bank, which acquired RPJ to expand its wealth management services.
 “It’s a marriage that I was frightened about, but holistically, it couldn’t be better.”

 “Retirement is not part of my vernacular or even part of my thinking.
 I could retire tomorrow, it’s not an issue, but I love what I do.”